revgrid/revgrid/etc/revgrid.api.md

 // Warnings were encountered during analysis:
 //
-// src/code/grid/cell-editor/cell-editor-factory.ts:14:4 - (tsdoc-undefined-tag) The TSDoc tag "@classdesc" is not defined in this configuration
 // src/code/grid/components/selection/selection.ts:20:4 - (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
 // src/code/grid/components/view/view-layout.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration